epfl-lara/cs320/info/labs/lab05/lab05-README.md

 ## Skeleton

-As usual, you can find the skeleton for this lab in a new branch of yourgroup's repository.
-After merging it with your existing work, thestructure of your project `src` directory should be as follows:
+As usual, you can find the skeleton for this lab in a new branch of your group's repository.
+After merging it with your existing work, the structure of your project `src` directory should be as follows:

 ```plaintext
 bin                                (new)